David-s2029/Chinese-Chessbot/README.md

   - Install using ROS package manager

 - **dobot**: Dobot robotic arm ROS package
-  - Installation method depends on the specifics of the Dobot package
+  - Installation method depends on the specifics of the Dobot package.
+More about this installation please refer to Dobot API Description and ROS Demo on https://www.dobot-robots.com/products/education/magician.html